 Carnegie Mellon University

-Minor in International Relations and Politics
+Minor in International Relations and Political Science

-The International Relations and Politics (IRP) minor examines international relations, comparative politics, and domestic politics from the discipline of political science.
-It analyzes the role of politics at the national, regional, international, and transnational levels; examines political and institutional arrangements within and among these levels; and investigates current issues relevant to the field of international relations.
+The International Relations and Political Science (IRPS)* minor examines international relations, comparative politics, and domestic politics from the discipline of political science.
+The minor emphasizes the importance of political institutions, decision making by leaders in shaping policy, and contemporary challenges to the international system.

-The IRP minor studies the ways in which leaders construct foreign and national security policy; the impact of domestic and international forces on states’ security and economic policies; and the significance of alliances, coalitions, and international institutions for world politics.
+The IRPS minor studies the ways in which leaders construct foreign and national security policy; the impact of domestic and international forces on states’ security and economic policies; and the significance of alliances, coalitions, and international institutions for world politics.
 The minor emphasizes the importance of political institutions (domestic and comparative), decision making by leaders in shaping policy, and contemporary challenges to the international system.

-Curriculum
+Curriculum (63 units)

 Core Courses